kaibrockelt/dogemaster3000/README.md

 ## what does it not do?
 actual trades.
-i did not intend to write this code to gamble, but to learn. but a trade actually is only 2 api calls away. place an order and check its status. if you need that, i guess you know what to do.
+i did not intend to write this code to gamble, but to learn. also, i though it would be a dumb idea to publish code that can burn uncareful people's money.
+Guess who would get the blame. but a trade actually is only 2 api calls away. place an order and check its status. if you need that, i guess you know what to do.